jonassvalin/TheLibrary/README.md

 ## The Library
 This is a backend API for running a library within a company.
 The API allows you to define books, and create copies of these books that employees can loan.
+I run it straight from Intellij using the LibraryApplication.class as main class.

 ## Usage
 See controllers for full API options, but here are the essentials: